+Annexes,

+Interview results.

+Recommendations:

-Devise and implement detailed criteria and rubrics for scoring
+Devise and implement de etailed criteria a nd rubrics for scori ng.

+Suggestions for the prog ramme develop ment:

-Implement a multicomponent assessment system for all subjects
+Implement a multicomponent assessment system for all subjects.

+Evaluation

-Component Complies with requirements Substantially complies with requirements Partially complies with requirements Does not comply with requirements 2.4.Studentevaluation \boxtimes
+Component Complies with requirements Substantially complies with requirements Partially complies with requirements Does not comply witl requiremen

-Complies with requirements
+2.4.Studentevaluation $\boxtimes$

+Compliance with the programme standards
-2. Methodology and Organisation of Substantially complies with \boxtimes

-Teaching, Adequacy of Evaluation of Programme Mastering requirements
+2. Methodology and Organisation of Teaching, Adequacy of Evaluation of Programme Mastering Complies with requirements

+Substantially complies with

+requirements

-Partly complies with requirements
+of Programme Maste anig Partly complies w ith requirements

-Does not comply with requirements